-Miconazole (an antifungal) and chlorhexidine (a disinfectant) synergize each other when combatting ringworm.
+Miconazole (an antifungal) and chlorhexidine (a disinfectant) synergize with each other when combatting ringworm.
 They are available as a combination rinse as well as shampoo.
-The rinse, which is left to dry on the pet, is effective in killing ringworm spores though in the field lime sulfur seemed associated with faster cure (median 48 days vs. 30 days with lime sulfur).
-Allow a 10-minute contact time for miconazole-chlorhexidine shampoo.
+The rinse, which is left to dry on the pet, is effective in killing ringworm spores though in the field lime sulfur seemed associated with a faster cure (median 48 days vs. 30 days with lime sulfur).
+Allow a 10-minute contact time for a miconazole-chlorhexidine shampoo.
 Twice weekly application of either rinse or shampoo is the currently recommended frequency of use.

 There are also products where chlorhexidine and miconazole are used as single agents.
-Chlorhexidine alone is not effective and miconazole alone is effective but is vastly more effective when synergized by chlorhexidine.
+Chlorhexidine alone is not effective and miconazole alone is effective but is vastly more effective when synergized with chlorhexidine.
 It is best not to use these products separately.

 Topical Lotions and Ointments